OCIO Studio Config for ACES¶

-The ACES Studio Config is the successor to the widely used ACES config for OCIO v1.
+The OCIO Studio Config for ACES is the successor to the widely used ACES config for OCIO v1.

 It contains the complete set of ACES color spaces, displays, and views.
-In addition, it contains some extra color spaces that are widely used in the VFX and post-production industries.
+In addition, it contains some extra color spaces that are not officially part of ACES but that are widely used in the VFX, animation, games, and post-production industries.

-Users who need a simpler config that contains just the basics needed to use ACES color management in common DCC tools are encouraged to check out the ACES CG Config.
+Users who need a simpler config that contains just the basics needed to use ACES color management in common DCC tools are encouraged to check out the OCIO CG Config for ACES.

 The latest version of this config may be downloaded from the Releases page of its GitHub repo.

-The ACES Studio Config leverages the high quality ACES implementation built into OCIO itself and so requires no external LUT files.
-In fact, even the config file is built into OCIO and users may access it from any application that uses OCIO 2.2 or higher by using the following string in place of the config path:
+The Studio Config leverages the high quality ACES implementation built into OCIO itself and so requires no external LUT files.
+In fact, even the config file is built into OCIO and users may access it from any application that uses OCIO 2.2 or higher by using one of the following strings in place of the config path: